Which Statement Best Describes This Public Service Campaign?

 Distribution Channels

-Public service campaigns use multiple platforms to reach their audience, including television, radio, social media, billboards, and community events.
+Public service campaigns take advantage of multiple platforms to reach their audience, including television, radio, social media, billboards, and community events.
 A comprehensive statement will acknowledge the multi-channel strategy that maximizes visibility and accessibility.

 Steps to Determine the Best Statement